Fed tells JPMorgan, Goldman to improve capital plans

 The Fed did not provide a breakdown of each bank's plans for dividends and repurchases.
 Some individual banks on Thursday began disclosing those details themselves.

-The company said it lowered its submission after the Fed concluded that under its initial plan, American Express's capital level would have dropped below the minimum requirement for at least one quarter during the hypothetical nine-quarter "stressed" period.
+The company had to lower its submission after the Fed concluded that under its initial plan, American Express's capital level would have dropped below the minimum requirement for at least one quarter during the hypothetical nine-quarter "stressed" period.

-This year was the first time the Fed gave banks a second shot at capital distributions, giving them 48 hours after the initial results were announced last week to submit a new plan.
+The Fed this year gave banks 48 hours to resubmit their plans if it appeared the initial proposal would not be approved, the first time banks got a second shot at capital distributions.

 Ally Financial and BB&T will not be able to move forward with proposed capital distributions.

-Note: (This story corrects paragraph 30 to make clear that Ally has withdrawn a requested capital action; and clarifies paragraph 31 to say that Ally has a mortgage unit in bankruptcy proceedings, not Ally itself)